CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 ### Benchmark Timing Results for c5n.18xlarge

 Table 2.
-Timing Results for CMAQv5.3.3 2 Day CONUS2 Run on Parallel Cluster with c5n.large head node and C5n.18xlarge Compute Nodes
+Timing Results for CMAQv5.3.3 2 Day CONUS2 Run on ParallelCluster with c5n.large head node and C5n.18xlarge Compute Nodes

 Note for the C5n.18xlarge, I/O was done using /fsx (need to verify), the InputData refers to whether the data was copied to /fsx or imported from fsx.